Poulomi891/LogiFakeID/README.txt

-# LogiFakeID: Document Forgery Detection
+# LogiFakeID: Document Forgery Benchmarking.

 This repository contains the source code for the document forgery benchmarking and evaluations.